Homemade Cheese Sauce Recipe

 Ingredients

-What is cheese sauce made of?
+What is our cheese sauce recipe made of?
 It’s made of household staple items that you most likely have in your fridge and pantry.
 There’s just 6 ingredients.

 Make Cheese Sauce from Scratch